Naseer Abdullah

-Naseer Abdullah (born 6 May 1956) is an Indian model and actor best known for his role as Prithvi in the English-language film Mitr, My Friend (2002).
+Naseer Abdullah is an Indian model and actor best known for his role as Prithvi in the English-language film Mitr, My Friend (2002).

 Career

 Naseer Abdullah worked as a location manager for Gandhi (1982).
-He made his debut in the stage play Mischief Mania (1992) by Pearl Padamsee.
+He made his acting debut in the stage play Mischief Mania (1992) by Pearl Padamsee.
 He made his film debut with Dil Aashna Hai (1993) and after the film's failure he shifted to advertisements for Digjam and Indian Airlines.
 He played the antagonist in the television serial Kya Hadsaa Kya Haqeeqat.
 He played Shobana's workaholic husband in the film Mitr, My Friend (2002), which follows an Indian-American family and their life and struggles in San Francisco.
-A critic wrote that "Nasir Abdullah makes his presence felt" while another critic wrote that he "now and then does not seem very convinced with what he is doing".
+A critic noted that "Nasir Abdullah makes his presence felt" while another wrote that he "now and then does not seem very convinced with what he is doing".
 He went on to play supporting roles in many films including Main Hoon Na (2004), Page 3 (2005), Kuchh Meetha Ho Jaye (2005), Om Shanti Om (2007) and Gandhi to Hitler (2011).